nextbreakpoint/freeimage4java/README.md

         this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-    * Neither the name of FreeImage for Java (or freeimage4java) nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    * Neither the name of freeimage4java nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.